Skip to content

-If you’re a real estate investor exploring your financing options, you’ve probably encountered the term “debt service coverage ratio,” or DSCR.
+If you’re a real estate investor in California exploring your financing options, you’ve probably encountered the term “debt service coverage ratio,” or DSCR.

-These specialized loans allow real estate investors to finance income-generating commercial and rental properties based on the property’s cash flow — rather than their personal income and creditworthiness.
+These specialized loans allow real estate investors to finance income-generating commercial and rental properties based on the property’s cash flow — rather than relying on personal income and creditworthiness.

 But what is a DSCR loan exactly, and how do they work?
-What kinds of properties are eligible for debt service coverage ratio loans?
-What are the benefits and drawbacks of this unique financing strategy?
+What kinds of properties are eligible?
+What are the requirements, benefits, and potential downsides to this strategy?

 A debt service coverage ratio (DSCR) loan is a type of loan that’s based on the income generated by the rental or investment property being financed, instead of personal income.